QuentinRa/blog.quentinra.dev/info/java/beginner/arrays.md

 Arrays are almost working like in C.

 * Their size can't be changed
-* you can declare without a size and the values instead
+* you can declare without a size value and the values instead
 * you can declare an empty tab with a size
 * the ``[]`` are after to the **type** not the variable